Faculty of Law, University of Delhi: Delhi Law Review (DLR), ISSN: 097-4936

-Delhi Law review is a peer reviewed and refereed journal published by the Faculty of Law, University of Delhi since the year 1978.
+Delhi Law review is a peer-reviewed and refereed journal published by the Faculty of Law, University of Delhi since the year 1978.
 DLR provides an intellectual platform to legal fraternity to express their opinions in the form of articles, case comments, book reviews, etc.

 Journal of the Campus Law Centre (JCLC), ISSN: 2321-4716

 Journal of the Campus Law Centre is a refereed journal published by Campus Law Centre, University of Delhi, Delhi since the year 2013.
 It seeks to provide a platform to the legal fraternity for expressing their views, ideas and research undertaken by them.
-It invites original and previously unpublished articles, notes and comments from academician, judges, lawyers, research scholars on any contemporary legal and socio-legal issue.
+It invites original and previously unpublished articles, notes and comments from academic, judges, lawyers, research scholars on any contemporary legal and socio-legal issue.

 National Capital Law Journal, ISSN: 0972-0936

 National Capital Law Journal is published by Law Centre-II, Faculty of Law, University of Delhi, Delhi since the year 1996.
-It invites articles, papers, case notes, book reviews and essays every year from academicians, independent researchers, practitioners and students.
+It invites articles, papers, case notes, book reviews and essays every year from academics, independent researchers, practitioners and students.